tqtezos/stablecoin/docs/specification.md

 **owner**

-- Can re-assign any role of the token
+- Can re-assign any role of the token.

 **masterMinter**

-- Can add and remove minters
+- Can add and remove minters.

-- Can increase minting allowance for any minter
+- Can increase minting allowance for any minter if that is present in its list of minters.

-- Stores the list of current minters within itself, rather than exposing the map of master minter and its minters globally for the whole token
+- Stores the list of current minters within itself, rather than exposing the map of master minter and its minters globally for the whole token.

 **minter**

-- Can create and destroy coins (that are allowed by their current minting allowance)
+- Can create and destroy coins (that are allowed by their current minting allowance).

 - Minting allowance is stored locally within the address allowing for multiple minters creating and destroying tokens.